Franciscan Center Gathering Space

 The Madonna Symposium for Research, Scholarship and Creativity hosts an interactive posters presentation session to allow students and faculty to showcase their research and ideas.
 Posters are widely used in the academic and scientific community, and most conferences include poster presentations in their program.
 The main purpose of the research poster is to concisely and succinctly summarize information or research to generate discussion.

 A poster is typically a mixture of text mixed with tables, graphs, pictures, and other presentation formats.
 At Madonna, we expect students to stand by the poster display during the presentation period to answer questions, and interact with the audience.
+Students presenting via the virtual Symposium site are encouraged to submit a voice-over PowerPoint poster approximately 5-10 minutes in length.
+Your recorded presentation will be accessible to all Symposium participants.
 Research posters will be judged by a multidisciplinary panel of experts, and prizes will be awarded to both undergraduate and graduate winners.

 While it is not required that students utilize this specific product or format, the FAQ guide below provides a variety of important resources for designing an effective and dynamic poster, as well as some helpful tips regarding content and structure and preparing yourself to be present at the event: